 - Motion tracking with mocha-AE

-(audio playing) Hi, I'm Todd Capriva, Technical Support Lead for After Effects.
-I've worked for Adobe on the After Effects team for several years, including as a documentation lead for After Effects 7 through After Effects CS5.
-This workshop shows you all of the ways that you can track motion within After Effects, either for the purpose of stabilizing the motion, or for the purpose of applying the motion to another object.
-Stabilizing motion is most often used for removing unwanted shake from a handheld camera or similarly poorly shot scene.
-Motion tracking is also a common part of rotoscoping and other compositing tasks, as one element is overlaid onto another.
+- Hi, I'm Todd Kopriva, Technical Support Lead for After Effects.
+I've worked for Adobe on the After Effects team for several years, including as the documentation lead for After Effects 7 through After Effects CS5.
+This workshop shows you all of the ways that you can track motions within After Effects, either for the purpose of stabilizing the motion or for the purpose for applying the motion to another object.
+Stabilizing motion is most often used for removing unwanted shake from a hand-held camera or similarly poorly shot scene.
+Motion tracking is also a common part of rotoscoping and other compositing tasks as one element is overlayed onto another.